Skip to content

 Outdoor Pickleball in Nolensville, TN

-• 2 Tennis Courts at Nolensville High School | 1600 Summerlyn Drive
+• Two Tennis Courts at Nolensville High School | 1600 Summerlyn Drive, Nolensville

-There aren’t any outdoor pickleball courts in Nolensville, but there are tennis courts at Nolensville High School.
+There currently aren’t any outdoor pickleball courts in Nolensville, but there are tennis courts at Nolensville High School.
 The courts are walkable from the Summerlyn neighborhood and Nolensville trail system.
 If you want to learn how to play pickleball on a tennis court, this article provides an excellent explainer.

 Pickleball in Brentwood and Franklin